MjTamizh/Practise/readme.md

-'how are you prasanna good'
+'how are you prasanna good condition'
 'i  am good'
 'new'